gravitational/careers/challenges/security/application-security.md

   careful with networking and sync primitives.
 * Unstructured code.
 We've seen candidates leaving commented chunks of code, having one large file with all the code, not having code structure at all.
-* Not communicating.
-Some candidates have submitted all their code to the master branch without raising pull requests, which does not give us the ability to provide feedback on the various implementation phases.
-We are a distributed team, so structured, asynchronous communication is critical to us.

 ## Questions

-It is OK to ask the interview team questions.
+It is encouraged to ask the interview team questions.
 Some folks stay away from asking questions to avoid appearing less experienced, so we provide examples of questions to ask and questions we expect candidates to figure out on their own.

 Here is a great question to ask: